teateatea/heartbreaker/home.md

 [[Wizard]]

+___
 ## World Building
-*This section is literally just copy pasted notes.
-No effort has been make it readable by other people, but you're welcome to interpret my brain-storming!*
+*This section is literally just copy-pasted notes.
+No effort has been make it readable by other people, but you're welcome to interpret my brainstorming!*

 [[The Caspian Pantheon]]